Meet the Innisfree team

 JORDAN DIXON | TRAINEE PSYCHOSEXUAL THERAPIST

 Jordan is finalising her Post Graduate Diploma as a Trainee Psychosexual and Relationship Therapist after recently studying Counselling and Psychotherapy in London.
-She is registered with BACP, NCP and COSRT.
+Jordan is a trainee member with BACP, NCP and COSRT.
 Jordan has significant experience of working with victims and offenders of domestic and sexual abuse and is particularly drawn to the deeper way of working at Innisfree.
 Jordan adopts the biopsychosocial model when working with clients which looks at how our sexuality is shaped by our bodies and brains, our personal experiences in life, and the culture around us.
 Jordan recognises that all of these key aspects interact in complex ways, making each of us completely unique.
 Jordan remains curious, open and accepting of the psychosexual issues unique to us.
 Jordan is dedicated in utilising her own maturity, experiences and authenticity and draws on humanistic modalities such as Gestalt, Existential, Person-Centred, Transpersonal and integrates Psychodynamic techniques of counselling to restore and empower clients in the participation of identifying their own ability to heal.
 Celebrating sexual diversity and unravelling shame sit high on Jordan’s agenda.
 Jordan is an ambassador at London Pride promoting suicide intervention within the LGBTQI community.
 Jordan has been volunteering at a sanctuary for suicidal, offering a safe and containing space helping those facing deep crisis.
 Jordan sets out to work collaboratively with both individuals and couples by offering flexibility and dynamism.
 With a diversified set of approaches, Jordan aims to create tailor-made care plans which reflect the very needs of clients to reach their optimal functioning.